 To the extent that difficulties with pill swallowing are common among many patients and can have a profound impact on the quality of medical treatment for a range of conditions, this website should be of considerable interest and help to both professionals and patients.

-Copyright © 2010- North Shore-LIJ Health System.
+Copyright © 2010- Northwell Health.
 All rights reserved.

 Web Design and Development by Studio J